Dr Rebecca McNamara

 Postdoctoral Research Associate, ARC Centre of Excellence for the History of Emotions

-I am also interested in the effects of language on literary form and meaning, and, more broadly, the impact of historical change upon language.
-These core ideas shaped my doctorate, ‘Code-Switching in Medieval England: Register Variety in the Literature of Geoffrey Chaucer, Thomas Usk, and Thomas Hoccleve’ (2010, University of Oxford).
-Here I studied the ways in which Chaucer, Usk, and Hoccleve’s professional textual environments in law, London guilds, factional politics, and bureaucracy influenced their literary writing.
-I reconsidered the identifications of what kinds of language these men considered appropriate for literature, and I maintained that the variety of linguistic register in their works challenges our retrospectively created boundaries of England’s late medieval vernacular language.
+Dr McNamara is also interested in the effects of language on literary form and meaning, and, more broadly, the impact of historical change upon language.
+These core ideas shaped her doctorate, ‘Code-Switching in Medieval England: Register Variety in the Literature of Geoffrey Chaucer, Thomas Usk, and Thomas Hoccleve’ (2010, University of Oxford).
+Here she studied the ways in which Chaucer, Usk, and Hoccleve’s professional textual environments in law, London guilds, factional politics, and bureaucracy influenced their literary writing.
+She reconsidered the identifications of what kinds of language these writers considered appropriate for literature, and she maintained that the variety of linguistic register in their works challenges our retrospectively created boundaries of England’s late medieval vernacular language.

-I have taught undergraduate courses on Old English literature, Middle English literature, the literature of J. R. R. Tolkien, and linguistics.
-As part of my wider commitment to education, I have also taught English literature, public speaking, and English as a second language to students aged 7-18.
+She has taught undergraduate courses on Old English literature, Middle English literature, Sex and Sin in the Middle Ages, the literature of J. R. R. Tolkien, and linguistics.
+Dr McNamara has also taught English literature, public speaking, and English as a second language to students aged 7-18.

 - Suicide in the Middle Ages